alexgithublab/docs/docs/variants/protectli_v1000-series/hardware-matrix.md

 ## Introduction

-This document describes the hardware configuration used for validation of the coreboot port on the Protectli V1210/V1410/V1610 firewall.
+This document describes the hardware configuration used for validation of the coreboot port on the Protectli V1000 series firewall.

 ## Protectli V1210